 Electrolysers using green electricity to split water into hydrogen and oxygen have zero environmental impact.
 McPhy and Bloom Energy are two leading electrolyser manufacturers.

-Risk of a Hydrogen ETF: Investors should consider risks before investing.
+Risk of Hydrogen ETF: Investors should consider risks before investing.
 See dedicated risk factors section on this website.

 Exists when a particular financial instrument is difficult to purchase or sell.
 If the relevant market is illiquid, it may not be possible to initiate a transaction or liquidate a position at an advantageous or reasonable price, or at all.
-That is a factor to consider before making an investment in a Hydrogen ETF.
+That is a factor to consider before making an investment in Hydrogen ETF.

 The Fund may invest a relatively high percentage of its assets in a smaller number of issuers or may invest a larger proportion of its assets in a single issuer.
 As a result, the gains and losses on a single investment may have a greater impact on the Fund's Net Asset Value and may make the Fund more volatile than more diversified funds.
-This is another risk factor to take into account when considering an investment in this ETF.

 For more information on risks, please see the “Risk Factors” section of the relevant Fund’s prospectus, available on www.vaneck.com.